-Feeding cooked, dehydrated, or raw recreational bone should be avoided at all costs.
-There is a chance for a cracked tooth, which is extremely painful and expensive.
-The chance of a fractured tooth increases if the dog is a power chewer.
+Feeding cooked, dehydrated, or weight-bearing bone should be avoided.
+There is a chance of a cracked tooth, which is extremely painful and expensive.
+The opportunity of a fractured tooth increases if the pet is a power chewer.

-Turkey Drums/Wings: These can be very dense and splinter easily.
-If anything, you can trim the muscle meat off of the bone and use the extra bone for homemade bone broth.
+Turkey Drums & Wings: These can be very dense and splinter easily.
+If anything, you can trim the muscle meat off the bone and use the extra bone for homemade bone broth.

 Weight-Bearing Bones: Very dense and can cause a fractured tooth, especially for power chewers.
 These include beef bones, shanks, femurs, etc.

-Machine-Cut Bones: These are mostly found in grocery stores.
+Machine-Cut Bones: These are primarily found in grocery stores.
 The bones have sharp edges and small pieces through the meat, which can be a choking hazard.

-Thankfully, there are various sizes of bones to match the various sizes of dogs.
-It's pretty much impossible to feed a bone that's "too big" since you can offer a bigger edible bone in multiple sessions, but you can feed a bone that is too small.
+Thankfully, various bones match the various sizes of dogs and cats.
+It's almost impossible to feed a bone that's "too big" as a larger edible bone can be offered in multiple sessions.
+But you can provide a bone that is too small.
 This is why it's important to feed an appropriate size bone.
-Below is a rough guideline on appropriate bones to their proper sizes.
+Below is a rough guideline on correct bones to their proper sizes.

 Always supervise while feeding.

-If your dog is a gulper, you can either feed ground bone or hold the bone with your hand or pliers.
+If your pet is a gulper, you can feed ground bone or hold the bone with your hand or pliers.